berkeley-cdss/curriculum-guide/technology/rstudio.md

 ## Using nbgitpuller

-One can use nbgitpuller to pull in code and data, however unlike JupyterLab, RStudio cannot be configured to open a specific document at server launch.
-One must manually navigate to the pulled file.
+As one might do with Jupyter notebooks, one can use nbgitpuller to pull in code and data into hub environments with RStudio.
+However unlike JupyterLab, the web-based version of RStudio cannot be configured to open a specific document at server launch.
+After launching the server, one must manually navigate to the pulled file.